Culturally Relevant Science writes curriculum.

 This is why we write comprehensive curriculum for the entire school year - consisting of day-to-day lesson plans and assessments.
 Our courses include: MS/HS life sciences, MS/HS physical sciences, and MS/HS earth systems.

 If you would like to consult with CRsci about writing curriculum for your school or school district, contact us at firstname.lastname@example.org

 No two classrooms look exactly alike.
 Therefore, we believe that it is not enough to create a pre-packaged curriculum that "fits" all students.
 We must also provide training and methodologies that will allow educators to better understand the unique experiences of their specific students.

-That's why, at CRSci, we have expanded our efforts to include professional development seminars and programs.
+That's why CRsci offers professional development seminars and workshops.
 Our teachings are specifically designed for educators of under-represented students to learn how to build and re-shape curricula to reflect the cultures, languages and experiences of their students.

-CRSci's goal is to obtain funding through grants to sponsor student field trips throughout Atlanta.
-Some potential STEM destinations are the Georgia Aquarium, Delta Flight Museum, Atlanta Zoo, and iFLY.
+Therefore, it is CRsci's goal to sponsor field trips throughout Atlanta.
+Some STEM destinations we work with are the Georgia Aquarium, Delta Flight Museum, Atlanta Zoo, and iFLY.
 Each trip comes with a standards-aligned curriculum and information about potential careers offered there.

 If you are interested in getting a trip funded by CRsci, please contact us at firstname.lastname@example.org